AllLiver/pine/README.md

  - Lightweight
  - Easy keybinds
  - Cross-platform terminal manupulation using crossterm
- - Fast writing with Rust's powerful standard library
+ - Fast file reading/writing with Rust's powerful standard library

 # Installation
 Verify you have rust, gcc or other basic c build tools, and git installed